nerabits/Surge-Manual/http-processing/mitm.md

 The certificate generator can help you generate a new CA certificate for debugging and make the certificate trusted by the system.
 It's available in Surge Dashboard (Mac version) and Surge iOS Config Editor.
 This certificate is generated locally and only saved in your profile file and the system Keychain.
 The key of the new certificate is generated randomly using OpenSSL.

-You can also use an existed CA certificate.
+You can also use an existing CA certificate.
 Export the certificate to PKCS#12 format (.p12) with a passphrase.
 Please note that the passphrase cannot be empty due to system limitations.
-Use the "base64" command to encode in base64 string and append these settings below to your config file.
+Use the "base64" command to encode in the base64 string and append these settings below to your config file.

 ```